ihmcrobotics/ihmc-video-codecs/README.md

 All code is released under a permissive Apache 2.0 license.
 This library tries to avoid problems with licensing patents, for example trough the use of the OpenH264 module.

 Simple, well defined classes to support the functionality needed are written in C++.
 SWIG is used to bridge our C++ classes to Java.
+Only basic features are supported, keeping the API simple and maintainable.

 Only video is supported.